 We had a great day at Disneyland Paris!

-Next I'll share the differences between this park and our parks in the US!
+I've also written post on the differences between Disneyland Paris and our parks in the US!

 Please comment, like, share, or follow along if you enjoyed this post :).

 Hello, I'm Angela.

 Figs and Flights is all about traveling near and far & eating great food both at home and away.